mohsinaav/mohsinaav.github.io/_posts/2022-04-11-Project-Todolist.md

+---
+layout: post
-## Inspiration for project Todolist
+title: Inspiration for project Todolist
+categories: [Python, Flask]
+---

 In my opinion, as part of organising our personal as well as professional life, one needs to keep a list of tasks to complete.
 Some people like me, uses the classic pen and paper method while others keep